RhizomeDB/spec/README.md

 PomoDB queries MAY be implemented over incremental computations, in which case each epoch is RECOMMENDED to operate over deltas of the database, wherever possible.
 [PomoFlow] is an OPTIONAL runtime with such capabilities.

-## 2.7 Sources
+## 2.6 Sources

-Sources act as ingress points for a PomoDB query, and introduce tuples from the outside world, such as by loading them from a local persistence layer, or by querying them from a remote data source such as IPFS.
+Sources act as ingress points for a PomoDB query, and introduce tuples from the outside world, such as by loading them from a local persistence layer, or by querying them from a remote data source such as [IPFS].

 Sources can be queried as if they were [relation]s.